spdx/spdx-3-model/model/Extension/Properties/cdxProperty.md

 This field provides a mapping of a name to a value.

-This is intended to be compatible with the CycloneDX property "properties".
+This is intended to be compatible with the CycloneDX property `properties`.

-Unlike key-value stores, properties support duplicate names, each potentially having different values.
+Unlike key-value stores, CdxPropertiesExtension support duplicate names, each potentially having different values.

 ## Metadata